jhwohlgemuth/pwsh-prelude/README.md

 # Change the value of boot and have your computer tell you what changed
 $boot = 43
 ```
-- Create a form in the terminal (see the [./kitchensink.ps1](./kitchensink.ps1) for another example)
+- Create a form in the terminal (see the [./kitchensink.ps1](./kitchensink.ps1) for a more complete example)
 ```Powershell
 'Example' | Write-Title
 $Fullname = input 'Full Name?' -Indent 4